Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 The Registrar General's 'Special Report...'
 (1894) based on births in Ireland for 1890, shows highest occurrences of Carey in Cos Cork, Dublin, Tipperary, Mayo and Kerry.

-British names were used as 'models' in the anglicisations of Gaelic names in the 17th century, e.g. Brady, Boyle, Conway, Kenny, etc. Elizabethan, Sir George Car(e)y of Devon was Elizabeth's Treasurer of Ireland, 1598-1606.
+British names were used as 'models' in the anglicisations of Gaelic names in the 17th century, e.g. Brady, Boyle, Conway, Kenny, etc. Elizabethan, Sir George Car(e)y of Cockington, Devon was Treasurer of Ireland from 1598-1606.

 Denis Carey (d.
 1798) of Old Leighlin, Co Carlow, was hanged for his part in the 1798 Rebellion.
 On his way to the infamous court at Hackett's Inn, taken over by the Yeoman, his wife cried out to him as he passed in the cart, bound and fettered, 'Make no more widows!'
 He replied he wouldn't.
 He kept his silence.